Doctor shares three simple tricks to teach children about healthy eating

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-TV doctor and bestselling author, Dr Chris van Tulleken, has revealed two simple ways to teach young children about healthy eating.
+TV doctor and bestselling author, Dr Chris van Tulleken, has revealed three simple ways to teach young children about healthy eating.

 The 46-year-old writer of Ultra-Processed People, first rose to fame for presenting the BBC One documentary, The Doctor Who Gave up Drugs in 2018.